App version: 0.1.0

 1. Determining Amount and Type of Inventory Needed

-Inventory loans for small businesses are typically dependent on the amount of inventory needed: The more inventory a business needs, the more it may want to borrow.
+Inventory loans for small businesses are typically dependent on the amount of inventory needed.
+The more inventory a business needs, the more it may want to borrow.
 In addition, the underlying inventory value of different businesses can affect the terms, rates, or approval odds of an inventory loan.
-(Naturally, inventory needs are just one factor that lenders take into consideration when evaluating loan applicants).
-To determine your inventory needs, take a close look at patterns in sales volume, seasonality, and consider economic factors that may affect customer activity.
-Overestimating your needs can leave business owners with hefty payments and unsold inventory—while underestimating these needs can leave businesses scrambling for sellable inventory or needing additional financing.
+To determine your inventory needs, take a close look at patterns in sales volume and seasonality, and consider economic factors that may affect customer activity, as well.
+Overestimating your needs can leave business owners with hefty payments and unsold inventory, while underestimating these needs can leave businesses scrambling for sellable inventory or needing additional financing.
 Lenders may be more willing to finance inventory that you have a solid track record of selling successfully.
 If you choose inventory that is difficult to sell or you don’t have experience with, some lenders may choose not to lend, or may add additional interest or fees to cover potential risk.

 2. Determining Eligibility